cyrildewit/eloquent-viewable/README.md

 // Get the total number of views in the past x weeks (from today)
 $post->getViewsOfPastDays(13);

-// Get the total number of views in the past x hours
+// Get the total number of views in the past x hours (from now)
 $post->getViewsOfSubHours(4);

 // Store a new view in the database